Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture: Introduction

 \section{Introduction}

 In \cite{Deligne1979}, Deligne proposed a remarkable conjecture on the algebraicity of critical values of $L$-functions of motives, in terms of the periods obtained by comparing the Betti and de Rham realizations of the motives.
-In the introduction, we recall two families of motivic $L$-functions associated to elliptic modular forms, and state our results toward Deligne's conjecture for these $L$-functions.
-We begin with the symmetric power $L$-functions of modular forms.
+In the introduction, we recall two families of motivic $L$-functions associated with elliptic modular forms and state our results toward Deligne's conjecture for these $L$-functions.
+Our discussion begins with the symmetric power $L$-functions of modular forms.
 Let

 be a normalized elliptic modular newform of weight $\kappa \geq 2$, level $N$, and with nebentypus $\omega$.
 For each prime $p \nmid N$, denote by $\alpha_{p},\beta_{p}$ the Satake parameters of $f$ at $p$ and put